p00f/mdpreview.nvim/README.md

 # mdpreview.nvim

-Show markdown previews in a floating window.
+Show markdown previews in a floating window using _any previewer of your choice_.

 ## Requirements